A Time to Choose

 against equal opportunities but ensure their own are covered;

-a time to mourn underfunded health and welfare systems that threaten
+to mourn underfunded health and welfare systems that threaten

-the lives of individuals and families in poor areas, rural or urban,
+the lives of individuals and families in poor areas, rural or

 and a time to dance whenever interfaith or non-profit coalitions help